DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 > draws on the inexhaustible potential of language (the opposite of a
 > defined “work”) to create an utterance that is entirely of the moment
 > and unrepeatable.[^55]

+<div class="streams"><hr class="streams" />Today’s regime of production runs on a techno-cultural platform sustaining a publicly organized space that in a very strange manner resembles that of politics.<hr class="streams" /></div>

 This kind of virtuosity marks a moment in the development of the human species in which our basic socio-linguistic faculties, i.e., the human